davidpots/playsongnotes/_lessons/358 - sound of silence by simon and garfunkel.md

 ## Editor's notes

 Hello my friends!
-In is guitar lesson, I will teach you how to play The Sound of Silence, the 1966 classic from Simon and Garfunkel.
+In this guitar lesson, I will teach you how to play The Sound of Silence, the 1966 classic from Simon and Garfunkel.
 I will be using a capo on 6th fret, matching how they play it.
 The song uses fingerstyle in verse 1, and is strummed for verses 2-5, all of which the same chord progression.
 I'll teach you everything you need to know to play it: the chord shapes, the progression, how to approach the fingerstyle (beginner & advanced techniques), and a few different ways to tackle the strumming.
 Lastly, I cap it all off with a full playthrough showing you everything put together in one package.

 ￼Because this is such a classic song, I wanted to go deep and be complete – hence this one being a little bit longer than normal.
 But with my timestamps, I trust you'll be able to find what you're looking for quickly. good luck, and enjoy!￼￼